 - To medical confidentiality.

-- To register a complaint and receive an answer in writing (in the final instance, you should submit your complaint on THIS form to the Oficina de Defensa de los Derechos de los Usuarios Sanitarios (the complaints department of the regional government’s health department).
+- To register a complaint you should contact the Oficina de Defensa de los Derechos de los Usuarios Sanitarios (the complaints department of the regional government’s health department) – the link is in the paragraph above.

 - To participate in healthcare activities and, in particular, the orientation and evaluation of the service.